What is the difference between PDM and PLM

 What is PDM?

-Product Data Management (PDM) is a system designed to organize and manage technical product data.
+Product Data Management (PDM) is a system designed to organise and manage technical product data.
 It primarily focuses on:

 • CAD Models and Drawings: Secure storage of design files.